WXinlong/SOLO/README.md

 Any pull requests or issues are welcome.

 ## Citations
-Please consider citing our paper in your publications if the project helps your research.
+Please consider citing our papers in your publications if the project helps your research.
 BibTeX reference is as follows.
 ```
 @article{wang2019solo,
   title={SOLO: Segmenting Objects by Locations},